ipfs/ipfs-blog/src/_blog/verified-fetch.md

 This release of Verified Fetch leans heavily on IPFS Gateways.
 But the journey doesn't end there.
 Our long-term vision is to [enable direct retrieval from content providers, e.g. Kubo nodes](https://github.com/ipfs/helia/issues/255), which would further increase the resilience of retrievals.

-Verified Fetch is already powering IPFS retrieval in the [Service Worker Gateway](https://github.com/ipfs-shipyard/service-worker-gateway), an experimental approach to in-browser gateways.
+Verified Fetch is already powering IPFS retrieval in the [Service Worker Gateway](https://github.com/ipfs-shipyard/service-worker-gateway), a novel approach to in-browser IPFS gateways.
 This has given us the chance to dogfood and refine Verified Fetch.

 ## Try it out today